 For example, opening a door for someone when their hands are full.
 Or like helping others pick something up when they have dropped it.
 How about this?
 Next time, when you walked past a beggar or someone unfortunate asking for money, if you are not donating any money, why not just send some positive energy or prayer to that person and hope they would do well?
 That isn’t too much to ask.
 Or when your friend is in trouble and you can’t help them, why not just be empathetic and listen to them?

 Never judge how others help.
-Not matter how insignificant or small it is, it’s the good intention that counts.
-And everyone has their own way of helping others, don’t impose your way as the right way.
+No matter how insignificant or small it is, it is a good intention that counts.
+And everyone has their own way of helping others, don’t impose your way as the only, right way.
 It’s also easier when you do something that you find inherently enjoyable.
 Rather than volunteer for something you don’t like, do something which you enjoy doing and help others at the same time.
 It’s a win-win.

 7. Leave your expectations at the door.